 Sincerely, David Becker

-David Becker, CEIR Executive Director, summarized the findings of a new CEIR poll of GOP voters.
-The findings show that GOP voters are somewhat more confident in U.S. elections now, but many still believe unfounded conspiracy theories about widespread voter fraud.
+CEIR released a new poll last week, conducted by Echelon Insights, showing that GOP voters are somewhat more confident in U.S. elections now than they were a year ago.
+Despite this progress, the poll also shows that many Americans still believe unfounded conspiracy theories about widespread voter fraud.

 Overall, the polling indicates a potential schism between GOP voters who supported former President Trump and those that did not, with the latter group’s confidence in elections tracking much closer to views of independents and Democrats.
 Further, it appears that there is a substantial bias created by outcomes, with GOP voters in states like Florida where Republicans won by large margins reporting much higher overall confidence in the process than GOP voters in states like Arizona and Nevada, where many statewide Republican candidates lost.

 “This poll shows significant progress in voter trust in just one year,” David Becker, JD, Executive Director and Founder of CEIR.
 “While this is important progress in the fight to restore confidence in our nation’s elections, the continued belief in various conspiracy theories shows that these advances are fragile.”

 “It is crucial to the health of American democracy that citizens believe that our nation’s voting systems are sound, and that their vote will be counted.
 We know that when voters are fed a steady diet of lies about our elections, this trust wanes, and as we saw on January 6th, 2021, the consequences can be dire.
 The next two years will be pivotal as we seek to counter the lies and restore voter confidence fully.”

 CBS News: Reflecting on what’s changed two years after the U.S. Capitol riots on Jan.
 6